Bike Trail: Indiana's Cardinal Greenway

-Another side trip that's worthy of mention however, is the White River Greenway which winds through some old estates and historic portions of Muncie near the White River.
-It can be accessed just northwest of the Depot along the Cardinal Greeway.
-The photo of the old railway bridges crossing the river I have below, are located at the point where you can join this route.
+Another side trip that's worthy of mention, however, is the White River Greenway which winds through some old estates and historic portions of Muncie near the White River.
+It can be accessed just northwest of the Depot along the Cardinal Greenway.
+The photo of the old railway bridges crossing the river I have below is located at the point where you can join this route.
 It also takes you by Minnetrista which has beautiful gardens where you can stroll.

 A Few Words of Caution